 HIPAA violations are commonly due to internal reasons and not external data breaches or hacks.
 Many violations are a result of negligence (such as failing to perform an organization-wide risk analysis) or inadequate compliance with the Privacy Rule.

 Violations may be deliberate or unintentional.
-Failing to issue a breach notification within the maximum timeframe of 60 days after discovery of a breach is a deliberate violation.
+Failing to issue a breach notification within the maximum time frame of 60 days after discovering a breach is a deliberate violation.
 Failing to properly configure software like Office 365 for HIPAA compliance is an unintentional violation.